des-felins/java-startup-time-springio/slides.md

 background: /Bg-1.png
 ---

-They were very different, but had something in common:
+They are very different, but have something in common:

-They cared about their software product and couldn't sit idle in the troubled time.
+They care about their software product and can't sit idle in the troubled time.

 ---
 class: text-center